Vakash123/M3_Restaurant_App/2_Requirements/README.md

 # SWOT Analysis
 * Strenght :
-    * Inclusive of taxes and prints the invoices
+    * Inclusive of taxes and prints the invoices and has login page
 * Weakness :
     * Payment gateways, QR code are not added, but in future I will make this feature enable and make this a strenght
 * Opportunity :